IPGP/a-simple-spatial-database/README.md

 This is an attempt to share the work that I have done, by developing an interface to share spatial data in our team.

-It is largely based on [Leaflet](https://leafletjs.com), a great open source JavaScript library!
-But not only.
+It is largely based on [Leaflet](https://leafletjs.com), a great open source JavaScript library.

 The web interface shows a map, on which you can display each dataset as a layer.
 When you select data from the map, the results are listed below the map, dynamically.